Different Types of Machine Learning Algorithms

 Clustering Problem

 Clustering is a problem that involves using machine learning algorithms to divide a set of data samples into a specific number of groups.
 A straightforward example of this would be grouping lemons based on their size.
-It's important to note that while clustering resembles classification, the key difference between these two algorithms is that classification is a form of supervised learning, while clustering is unsupervised learning.
+It's important to note that while clustering resembles classification, the critical difference between these two algorithms is that classification is a form of supervised Learning, while clustering is unsupervised Learning.

 Some examples of clustering problems are: